niloyir06/omnisafe/thesis.md

 #### 4.0.6 Convergence Considerations
 Because shaping vanishes ($\beta_t \to 0$) and auxiliary loss does not alter the final reward signal, fixed points coincide with those of PPO-Lagrange (assuming perfect critics).
 Auxiliary risk training influences representation quality and early policy gradients but not terminal optimality.

+#### 4.0.7 New Telemetry for Shaping Influence
+To ensure semantic guidance remains a gentle curriculum rather than a persistent bias, we log:

+* ShapingRewardRatio: $\displaystyle \frac{\mathbb{E}[\text{shaping}]}{\mathbb{E}[r]}$ where denominator uses the raw environment reward (pre-shaping).
+Target band (empirical heuristic) is roughly 5–15% in the earliest 10–20% of training, decaying toward 0 with $\beta_t$.
+* ShapingStd: Standard deviation of per-env shaping values within a capture batch (or 0 in scalar path).
+High dispersion with small mean may indicate prompt polarity inconsistencies; persistent low std with near-zero ratio can indicate insufficient semantic separability or over-aggressive normalization.

+These metrics support: (a) early detection of over-shaping (ratio spikes), (b) validation that potential-based shaping collapses ratio faster than additive, (c) prompt engineering decisions (std vs mean trade-offs).

 ### 4.1 SemanticManager
 Responsibilities: